About the Great Lakes Cruising Club (GLCC)

 The GLCC was founded in 1934 to share cruising information among its members.
 It is still our core purpose.
 Our famous Log Book and Harbor Reports contains decades of detailed observations by our members, who have personally visited the areas, anchorages, harbors or waterways described in the individual reports.

 Not all places have restaurants, grocery stores, medical facilities, and fuel docks.
 Just as when the club was founded, there are still wilderness and uncharted areas of the Great Lakes.
-Our reports are sometimes the only ones available for a particular location, including this anchorage in the Whalesback Channel, and this harbor in the Bay of Islands.
+Our reports are sometimes the only ones available for a particular location, including this anchorage in Lake Superior, this harbor in the McGregor Bay, or this anchorage in Georgian Bay.

 The harbor reports are viewable, printable, and saveable to your computer for off-line use while cruising.